-The Sweet Truth About Sugar-Free: How Do They Impact Blood Sugar Levels?
+The Sweet Truth About Sugar-Free: How Do They Impact Blood Glucose Levels?

 The allure of sugar-free products is often tied to the promise of indulging without the blood sugar spike associated with traditional sugary treats.
 For individuals managing diabetes, watching their weight, or simply seeking a healthier lifestyle, these products seem like a guilt-free alternative.
 But the question remains: how do sugar-free products actually impact blood sugar levels?
 The answer, as with most things related to nutrition, is nuanced and depends on several factors.
 Let's delve into the science behind blood sugar regulation, explore the various sugar substitutes used in sugar-free products, and examine their effects on blood glucose.